Najilcm/Fbref_web_scraper/README.md

-run the passing python file to get football players data from fbref
+## run the passing python file to get football players data from fbref in csv format